h0tp-ftw/anki-addon-vscode-setup/README.md

 NOTE that to be compatible with the methods here, your add-on must be set up so that cache files, user data files, and other files (which are not supposed to be pushed to the add-on release on GitHub) are NOT PRESENT in the GitHub repo, and are properly ignored from tracking through a .gitignore file.
 If you need to regenerate those files when the user uses the add-on for the first time, you can add functions to check if the file is present, and if not, dump the info from a Python function into that file.

 Once you do this, test it out by setting up the integration as given below.
 If set up correctly, after using your add-on, your tracked changes will not show any user data files or cache files that were altered by using the add-on.
+In other words, if you're using the add-on normally and make any code changes, only the code changes should show up and not any personal files.

 # Manual Setup
 <details>